flancian/garden/agora pkg chapter.md

   - The virality rule both pushes network growth and constructively exploits wealth inequality and asymmetry of information: an under-privileged person is closer in the world to a more severely under-privileged person than the initial donor, so can more efficiently allocate the resources.
 This also empowers under-privileged people to also make ethical decisions.
 - [[Flancia Collective]] runs experiments in this field using an [[Agora]].

-## Market regulation
+## Market composition and regulation

-A [[knowledge]] commons may be conducive to tackling the issue of regulating markets responsibly.
+A [[knowledge commons]] may be conducive to tackling the issue of regulating markets responsibly.
 A commons can essentially embed a federated network of ethical markets; the community of commoners can agree on the definition of such network and the rules which they which to enforce on transactions through the interface.

+Commons can be seen to be well positioned to operate as meta-markets in a world (and internet) where markets, originally distributed in nature, have been coopted by corporations.

+Application stores worldwide, the dominant bookseller in many countries -- all work as centralized markets that can impose high trading fees because of the lack of competition.
+It seems evident we must avoid this same scenario from reoccurring in the [[Tools for Thought]] space; a federated network is needed.
+But corporate profit driven interests are likely already dreaming of taking hold of the space; how can we stop them?

+Simple, maybe: we must retreat up a level and build a healthy integration layer that pushes back against early efforts to build walled gardens around tools and their strong communities.
+We must build bridges out of walled gardens and into the commons and there provide services to users of a wide range of tools, and enable ethical corporations to use these bridges to also provide these services.

 # Technical specifications